Download this page (PDF)

 email@example.com | Tel: +1-204-975-7759

 Closing Date: While we would ideally like this position to be filled in the fall of 2018, this position will remain open until filled.

 The Summer Research Training Institute is based on a partnership between the College of Nursing, Faculty of Kinesiology & Recreation Management, Faculty of Education, and the Centre on Aging.

-Registration for the program is now open.
+Registration for the program takes place during the Spring.
 Visit the Website for full details.

 The Canadian Institutes of Health Research Institute on Aging (CIHR-IA) offers a summer training program annually for students.

 The CIHR Summer Program in Aging is hosted by a different institution across Canada and focuses on a variety of aspects of aging.
 Information on how to apply for the summer training program is generally announced in December.

 Visit the Web site for full details: Summer Program in Aging